kaka1409/ecommerce-frontend/README.md

 # Ecommerce-frontend

-This repository contains frontend code for the CheapSeap mobile app.
+This repository contains frontend code for the CheapDeal mobile app.

 ## Technologies